Ahmed Benyahia

 Ahmed Benyahia (أحمد بن يحيى; born in Constantine, Algeria, on 11 May 1943) is an Algerian artist.

 He is a notable alumnus of the École nationale supérieure des Beaux-Arts of Paris, where as a student in the late 1960s he played an instrumental role in successfully bringing French sculptor César Baldaccini as a Professor there, of whom he was to become a distinguished disciple and protégé.

-He was a co-designer of his eponymous César Award trophy, French cinema equivalent of the American Oscar.

 Ahmed Benyahia is the brother of Algerian-French artist Samta Benyahia. and father of infographic artist and cartoonist Racim Benyahia.

 He is also known for his acting roles in Algerian cinematographic works.

 Biography

-Born on 11 May 1943, in what is today Chelghoum Laïd (formerly known as Chateau-dun-du-Rhumel), Ahmed Benyahia received his early education there.
+Born on 11 May 1943, in what is today Chelghoum Laïd (formerly known as Châteaudun-du-Rhumel), Ahmed Benyahia received his early education there.

 He then grew up at the Arbaïne Cherif, for long considered the intellectual hub of the city of Constantine, a short distance from the school of the famous Algerian polymath and reformist Ben Badis.

 In 1957, while the apex of the Algerian War of Independence, at age 13, he joined Constantine's École municipale des Beaux-arts, then under French administration, which allowed him to teach painting, drawing, and history at the Hihi El Mekki High School in Kantara for a year.

 After distinguishing himself at l'École nationale des beaux-arts in Algiers, where his works were featured on several major international events (such as, among others, the First International Forum of Algeria) in 1964, he moved to Paris, France, in 1966, where he was admitted to the École nationale supérieure des Beaux-Arts.
 In 1972, he was awarded the post of professor at the University of Constantine, and in 1977 exhibited his artworks in the city for the first time.
 Subsequently, he staged a series of exhibitions in France.
 While in Constantine, he was commissioned to design a building to commemorate the life of Algerian hero and martyr Zighoud Youcef, who died in 1956 at the age of 35, and the Guelma memorial, which commemorates the victims of the Sétif and Guelma massacre on 8 May 1945.

 Paris: bringing César to les Beaux-arts

 Once he moved to Paris, France, Benyahia's artistic talent would not go unnoticed by French sculptor César, who joined the faculty of the prestigious École after a group of students headed by Ahmed urged him to become their Professor.

 The Board members of the École nationale initially refused to grant a professorship to César, but were subsequently forced to reconsider their stance due to the students' pressure.

 Ahmed became the protégé of the renowned French artist.
-He worked on several projects under his supervision, and was co-designer of his eponymous César Award trophy, French cinema equivalent of the American Oscar.

 He is the brother and mentor of Samta Benyahia.